 All IoT channels can be enabled/disabled with shortcuts.

-1. Go to Maintenance \rightarrow System Service \rightarrow More Settings.
+- a.
+Go to Maintenance → System Service → More Settings . - b.
 Click Time Sync Configuration, select Enable IoT Time Sync or Disable IoT Time Sync to enable/disable scheduled time sync for all IoT channels.